-NOTE to the play clock operator:

-Starting the 40 second play clock "immediately" is to be interpreted as starting the 40 seconds as quickly as the covering official signals the end of the down using one of the following:
+NOTE to the play clock operator: starting the 40 second play clock "immediately" is to be interpreted as starting the 40 seconds as quickly as the covering official signals the end of the down using signal #3 (time-out) or signal #7 (dead ball with one arm straight up) or signal #10 (incomplete pass).
 These are the only 3 signals the play clock operator should expect at the end of a down prior to the 40 second play clock starting.